 As parents and caregivers, we need to train ourselves to think, “Oh, good, a tantrum.
 He trusts me, and he’s had quite a day!” or “Ahhh.
 She’s going to cry for awhile now.
 It’ll be nice to take some time to connect with her—I’ve been rushing all day long.”

 Used consistently, Special Time and Staylistening will provide a release valve for the tensions that cause a child to bite.
-It may take awhile—toddlers usually have a full storehouse of tension by the time they begin to bite.
+It may take awhile—they usually have a full storehouse of tension built up by the time toddlers bite.
 But if you listen until a child is done crying, you will him relax, and play more freely.
 He will show you more of the emotional storms he hopes you’ll help him with, rather than tightening up until he lashes out.

-Toddlers may also bite when times are especially sweet and close
+Toddlers bite when times are especially sweet and close

 The chance to snuggle and laugh and have a parent beam at him delightedly is deeply reassuring for a child.
 He absorbs as much of the parent’s love and delight as he can.
 He feels safe.
 So his instinct to signal for help takes over.
-A bite in the middle of warm, close play means, “I’m ready to tell you about some big feelings, but I need you to help me release them.”
+Toddlers bite in the middle of warm, close play to communivate, “I’m ready to show you some big feelings, but I need you to help me.”

 When you have been bitten, it’s smart to react with as little fluster as possible.
 Hold your child close, and say something like, “Honey, I can’t let you bite me.
 Tell me what’s on your mind.”
 Offer eye contact, and stay very close.
 The feel of your attention and your willingness to listen will help your child progress from biting but having no feelings about it—fears make most people, big and small, numb to their feelings—to feeling upset, panicked, or frustrated.
 Stay close and supportive.
 Your attention helps the child focus on the feelings he needs to express and heal.
 Your attention is a balm that, when he’s finished, he will fold deeply into his heart.